 Green Goddess Orzo

 Tag me on Instagram to share your creations, and follow along on Pinterest for more easy, tasty recipes.

-Green goddess orzo in bowl
+Green goddess orzo in white bowl for serving.

-5 from 1 vote
+5 from 2 votes

+Green Goddess Orzo